Pylons/pyramid/docs/narr/urldispatch.rst

    from webob import Response

    def article_view(context, request):
+       if context.is_root():
+          return Response('Root article')
+       else:
-       return Response('Article with name' % context.article)
+          return Response('Article with name %s' % context.article)

 The effect of this configuration: when this :mod:`repoze.bfg` application runs, if any URL matches the pattern ``archives/:article``, the ``.views.articles_view`` view will be called with its :term:`context` as a instance of the ``Article`` class.
-The ``Article`` instance will have attributes matching the keys and values in the Routes routing dictionary associated with the request.
+The ``Article`` instance will have keys and values matching the keys and values in the Routes routing dictionary associated with the request.

 In this case in particular, when a user visits ``/archives/something``, the context will be an instance of the